LowikC/kaggle_sealion/README.md

 09/05/2017
 - Manually alternate between loss: the loss on count doesn't seem to learn anything (loss doesn't decrease).
 I'd like to try to learn it on bigger patches (like 224x3).
 - Besides, new epochs with mse didn't improve the previous model.
+10/05/2017
+- Will try to learn a FCN on sealion patches.
+Then apply it on bigger image and learn a second model to predict the count.
+- Wrote notebook to train Xception on 91x91 patches.
+Patches are generated on the fly, with a probability distribution computed on the dataset for each type of sealion.
+- Size of the patches, the type of CNN, normalization of the image, ... are hyperparameters to be tested.